He. You. She.

 And by some miracle, she was.

 “Clancy!” she called from the car, “c’mon cutie, I’m parked in the loading zone.
-Quick quick!
+Quick quick!”

-CJ felt relief wash over him like a warm bath.
-Nothing mattered as he sprinted to the car — not the wet bed, not the cold fear, not the red balloon — nothing.
+not the red balloon — nothing.
 He was home-free and it was the best feeling he could remember ever having.

 “Good day kiddo?” his mum asked.

 CJ tossed his school pack onto the floor and buckled himself into his seat.
 “Sammy had a new Spiderman comic.
-It was awesome!
+It was awesome!”

 His mum laughed and pulled the car out into school traffic.
 Everything felt better.